micahcowan/bobbin/README.md

 Load the given disk file to drive 1.

 If neither `--disk` nor `--disk2` are used, then a disk controller card is not included in the emulated machine, causing it to boot immediately into BASIC.
 This differs from many emulators, which include a disk controller card even when no disks are inserted, causing the boot to hang forever until Ctrl-RESET breaks out from the boot.
+You can still insert a disk later, via the `:disk` command in the command interface (Control-C twice), in which event a disk controller card will magically appear in the system!

+The currently-supported disk format types are: `.nib`, `.dsk`, `.do`, and `.po`.
+No attempt is made at "detecting" the format of a `.dsk` file, it is always assumed to be DOS-ordered (rename it to `.po` if it's not).
+Only 5.25", 16-sector formats are supported at this time.

 ##### --disk2 *arg*